assafelovic/gpt-researcher/README.md

 - To form objective conclusions for manual research tasks can take time, sometimes weeks to find the right resources and information.
 - Current LLMs are trained on past and outdated information, with heavy risks of hallucinations, making them almost irrelevant for research tasks.
-- Solutions that enable web search (such as ChatGPT + Web Plugin), only consider limited resources that in some cases result in superficial conclusions or biased answers.
+- Solutions that enable web search (such as ChatGPT + Web Plugin), only consider limited resources and content that in some cases result in superficial conclusions or biased answers.
 - Using only a selection of resources can create bias in determining the right conclusions for research questions or tasks.

 ## Architecture